-Eco seam can also be used as metal siding / metal wall panels.
+Eco seam can also be used as siding.

 Field Lock / Mechanical Seam

-A double field lock allows for optimal watertightness, and can be used on roof slopes of 1 and higher, whereas other types of standing seam require a minimum of 3/12 roof pitch.
+A double field lock allows for optimal water-tightness, and can be used on roof slopes of 1 and higher, whereas other types require a minimum of 3/12 roof pitch.

-Seaming is done after panels are laid down, and clips are fastened to the substrate.
-Seaming can be done with a hand seamer that costs about $100 (inexpensive but very time consuming option), or a robotic / mechanical seamer which costs over $2500, but saves a lot of time and labor.
+Seaming is done after everything is laid down in place, and clips are fastened to the substrate.
+FOr this it is possible to use a hand seamer that costs around $100 (inexpensive, but very time consuming option), or a robotic / mechanical seamer which costs over $2500, but saves a lot of time and labor.

 Many roofing suppliers and tools sellers offer mechanical seamers for rent, at about $100-150 per day.
 So if a contractor only needs a seamer for 1 or two days, it’s often cheaper to rent it.

-Standing seam panels are available in a wide range of standard, premium, two-tone and custom colors.
-Typically, most manufacturers offer panels finished with Kynar 500 coatings, which is the industry’s best.
+Standing seam is available in a wide range of standard, premium, two-tone and custom colors.
+Typically, most manufacturers sell products finished with Kynar 500 coatings, which is the industry’s best.
 It offers superior protection against color fading and chalking, and comes with a 30 year warranty.

-Above is a palette of standard and premium (multi-tone) colors which are available from nearly all standing seam manufacturers in US.
+Below is a palette of standard and premium (multi-tone) metal colors which are available from nearly all manufacturers in US.